-~~~~Let us compute first order solution explicitly.
-We follow a clever way suggested in \cite{minwalla01}.
-Using the field strength and the metric in (\ref{rnboost}), we can find first order source terms.
-One efficient way for this calculation is to take one special position in $x^1$-$x^2$ plane.
-Most convenient choice is the origin and such a choice doesn't lose generality.
-As second step, we may take an appropriate frame, where $\beta^i(0)=0$.\footnote{One should notice that $\partial^n \beta^i|_{x=0}$ does not vanish in generic situation}, then the calculation in this frame becomes much easier.
-Expanding (\ref{rnboost}) and putting them into $W_{IJ}$ and $W_I$, one can calculate the source terms from scalar and tensor parts of Einstein's equations as follows.
+In order to find the first order solution, we need to obtain the first-order source terms.
+We follow the clever way suggested in Ref.\cite{minwalla01}.
+Using the field strength and the metric in Eq.~(\ref{rnboost}), we can calculate the first-order source terms.
+Because there is a plane symmetry in the boundary, an efficient way for this calculation is to take a special position in the plane.
+The most convenient choice is the origin, which does not cause any loss in generality.
+In addition, we may take an appropriate frame where $\beta^i(0)=0$\cite{footnote9}; then, the calculation in this frame becomes much simpler.
+Taking a derivative expansion of Eq.~(\ref{rnboost}) and putting it into $W_{IJ}$ and $W_I$, one can calculate the source terms from the scalar and the tensor parts of Einstein's equations as follows.